Energy Efficiency - Michigan Interfaith Power & Light

 Energy Efficiency and Savings for Your Congregation

-1. Lighting projects pay for themselves in a year or two and result in huge savings.
-Aside from changing out incandescents for LEDs or fluorescents for T-LEDs, consider motion sensors.
+1. Lighting upgrades often pay for themselves in a year or two and result in significant electricity savings.
+In addition to changing out incandescents for LEDs or fluorescents for T-LEDs, consider motion sensors.

-2. Weatherization such as caulking and air sealing is relatively low-cost and can reduce drafts, improving the comfort in your building, and reduce heating costs 10 to 25 percent.
+2. Weatherization such as caulking and air sealing is relatively low-cost and can reduce drafts, improving comfort and reducing heating costs.

-University Lutheran Church, East Lansing accessed huge savings by connecting to their utility provider's savings programs!
+University Lutheran Church, East Lansing accessed huge savings and rebates through their utility.

-For University Lutheran Church in East Lansing the rebates with their utility:
+For University Lutheran Church in East Lansing, utility rebates:

 1. covered 50-75% of the cost of upgrading the interior lighting throughout the building